blazekids4/llm-best-practices/model_versioning_migrating/README.md

 Model versioning and tracking are essential for managing the lifecycle of machine learning models.
 This README provides guidelines for effectively controlling and migrating model versions, ensuring reproducibility, collaboration, and reliability.

+## Azure OpenAI Model Version Upgrades

+### How Azure Updates OpenAI Models

+Azure releases new model versions in collaboration with OpenAI.
+Customers can test new versions upon release and are notified at least two weeks before a new version becomes the default.
+Previous major versions are maintained until their retirement date.

+### Preparing for Version Upgrades

+1. **Review What's New:**
+   Stay updated with the latest changes and features in new model versions.
+2. **Read Documentation:**
+   Understand how to work with model versions by reading the documentation on [model deployments and version upgrades](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/model-versions).
+3. **Test Applications:**
+   Test your applications and workflows with new model versions.
+4. **Update Code and Configuration:**
+   Adapt your code and configurations to leverage new features and capabilities.

+By following these best practices, you can effectively manage the lifecycle of your machine learning models, ensuring smooth transitions between versions and maintaining high standards of performance and reliability.

 ## Model Version Control & Tracking

 ### Key Components to Track